“The three most important ways to lead people are: by example…by example…by example.”

 And, most importantly: Lead by example…lead by example...lead by example.

-Learn more about creating a culture of philanthropy at Moving Your Organization from Fundraising to Philanthropy on March 18th, 2021 at no-cost thanks to our sponsors this year.
-And don't miss-out on Fundraising to Philanthropy Part 2: The Power of Relationships on May 6th, 2021.
+Learn more about creating a culture of philanthropy at Fundraising to Philanthropy Part 2: The Power of Relationships on October 13th, 2021.

 Want more?
 Click here to sign up for our weekly e-newsletter.
 Each week you'll get a link to the most recent news, workshops and blog post.
 We promise to respect your time and will not flood your inbox.
 We only send one newsletter email each week and when any timely important announcements need to be made.